agersant/polaris/README.md

 From here, you might want to adjust your system to run Polaris on login using Cron, Systemd or whichever method your distribution endorses.

-If you want to uninstall Polaris, executing `make uninstall` from the extracted archive's directory.
+If you want to uninstall Polaris, execute `make uninstall` from the extracted archive's directory.
+This will simply delete the directories created by the install process.

 ## Basic Configuration